 Military graduation uniforms were the mood choice for America.
 This made watching them come out at the Opening Ceremony a disorientating experience: the parade looked like the cast of a high-school movie post a social cleansing that had removed all the geeks and moody leather rock kids from the equation, leaving only the kind of jocks that would pin you down, teabag you, and call you a fag for daring to wear a V-neck.
 I assume this sounds pretty discriminatory, but I've watched enough late-night movies on ITV2 to know everyone should hate Americans that play sport.

 Malaysia sorta looked like huge, tiger-striped Bananas in Pajamas with orange waistcoats.
 Which, to me, is exactly what the Olympic spirit is about; everything gathering together as one, engaging in friendly sporting competition, and dressing up like the things that made them wake up screaming in childhood nightmares.

 TOGO AND PAPUA NEW GUINEA

 Togo and Papua New Guinea were the only countries whose kits I envied.
 That said, I have been looking at this shirt for a while now and I have no idea what it's about.
 It's just green with some faux snakeskin pattern on it, OK?
 Quit acting like you've never seen that look done before.

-Insulting the gravity of the event in the grossest way possible, the Czech Republic took the piss out of our climate by wearing wellies and holding umbrellas.
-Good one, Czech Republic, I think you should be taking the whole thing a little more seriously and maybe try hosting your own Olympics before having a dig at us, eh?
+Insulting the gravity of the event in the grossest way possible, the Czech Republic took the piss out of the UK's climate by wearing rain boots and holding umbrellas.
+Good one, Czech Republic, I think you should be taking the whole thing a little more seriously and maybe try hosting your own Olympics before having a dig at the my country, eh?

 Nice hats, Lesotho.
 Just keep doing whatever it is that you do.